swatidantu/robocomp-blog-web/projects/index.md

 The compass and the motor controllers can be coupled in a higher order loop to follow an externally commanded magnetic direction.
 In the front we have placed a URG Laser -4 meters range and .5 degrees res.- connected also through a USB port.

-Other microncontroller board controls the three servos of the steroscopic head that hold two ISight Firewire cameras.
+Other microcontroller board controls the three servos of the stereoscopic head that hold two ISight Firewire cameras.
 Still another one controls a custom made “vestibular” board.

 ![Smiley face](https://robolab.unex.es/images/stories/robots/family_robex_grande.jpg)

 8 **Tornasol**

 Tornasol is our first medium-sized robot.
 He has an aluminium frame and 4-wheels (not very good idea) carrying all the electronics and computer on board.
 We designed and built for him the power amplifiers and a microcontroller-based board using a risc 100MHz Hitachi SH3 for PID control of the electrical motors.
-On top of these elements an AMD K7 processor takes care of image adquisition and processing, and navigation control.
+On top of these elements an AMD K7 processor takes care of image acquisition and processing, and navigation control.
 In addition, it is connected to the world through a Gbit Ethernet link.

 In the upper structure we have placed a robotic stereo head with three degrees of freedom and two Firewire cameras.
 The robot is able of generating an approximated 3D reconstruction of its environment at a frame rate of 4Hz.
 Here you can see some snapshots of these results.